enesdemirag/enesdemirag.github.io/_posts/2019-9-28-fuzzy-search.md

 To find the similarity, we need to give ranks to every file and return the one with best rank.
 In order to do this, we will use _[Levenshtein Distance](https://youtu.be/MiqoA-yF-0M)_ method.

-### Practical - Fuzzy Search

-Write a function that gets an input, and returns the most similar results in a file.
+Lets write a function that gets an input, and returns the most similar results in a file.
 Example movie list is [here](materials/fuzzy-search/movielist.txt).

 ```python